Giant Food

 Environmental Notes

-• ETP species potentially impacted by this fishery include several species of wolfish, leatherback turtles, and North Atlantic right whales (NARW), which are at serious risk.
-Mitigation measures are in place, but it is not possible yet to determine whether the measures undertaken are having significant effect on preventing detrimental NARW interactions.
+• ETP species potentially impacted by this fishery include several species of wolfish, leatherback turtles, and most urgently, endangered North Atlantic right whales.

-• This fishery is considered to be low impact with regard to bycatch of other species; however, availability of data is limited.
+• The snow crab fishery is considered to be low impact with regard to bycatch of other species; however, availability of published quantitative bycatch statistics is limited.

 • This fishery is unlikely to have a significant impact on the sea bed.